Fault Tolerance for Service Function Chains: Evaluation

 \subsection{Fault Tolerant Chains}

-In the following experiments, we evaluate the performance of FTC for a chain of middleboxes during normal operation.
+In this section, we report the performance of FTC for a chain of middleboxes during normal operation.
 For a \texttt{NF} chain, each middlebox is deployed in a separate physical server.
-We use the same number of servers for FTC, while we dedicate $2\times$ the number of servers to \texttt{FTMB}: A server for each middlebox (Master in \texttt{FTMB}) and a server for its replica (IL and OL in \texttt{FTMB}).
+We does not need more servers, while we dedicate twice the number of servers to \texttt{FTMB}: A server for each middlebox (Master in \texttt{FTMB}) and a server for its replica (IL and OL in \texttt{FTMB}).

-\textbf{Chain length impact on throughput.} \fig{throughput-len} shows the maximum traffic throughput passing in 4 chains (\texttt{Ch-2} to \texttt{Ch-5} listed in \tabl{implemented-stuff}). \texttt{Monitor}s in these chains run 8 threads with sharing level 1.
+\paragraph{Chain length impact on throughput:} \fig{throughput-len} shows the maximum traffic throughput passing in four chains (\texttt{Ch-2} to \texttt{Ch-5} listed in \tabl{implemented-stuff}). \texttt{Monitor}s in these chains run eight threads with sharing level 1.
 We also report for \texttt{FTMB+Snapshot} that is \texttt{FTMB} with snapshot simulation.
 To simulate the overhead of periodic snapshots, we add an artificial delay (6~ms) periodically (every 50~ms).
 We get these values from \cite{rollback}.